adamburkegh/statesnap-miner/README.md

 # statesnap-miner

-The State Snapshot Miner for constructing Petri net models from activity trace logs.
+The State Snapshot Miner, that constructs Petri net models from activity trace logs.
 This has been applied to data from the [CGED-Q](https://shss.hkust.edu.hk/lee-campbell-group/projects/china-government-employee-database-qing-cged-q/), a digital version of Qing civil service records.
 A paper on this research is forthcoming.

 ## Running